 Relapse may occur as a result of relapsed infection due to the same M. tuberculosis strain (more common in low-incidence settings) or due to exogenous reinfection with a new strain (more common in high-incidence settings) [23,56-59].
 Most relapses occur within the first 6 to 12 months following completion of therapy.
 Among patients treated with rifamycin-containing regimens using directly observed therapy (DOT), relapses generally occur with susceptible organisms.
 For other patients, the risk of acquired drug resistance is substantial.
 If initial drug susceptibility testing was not performed and the patient fails or relapses with a rifamycin-containing regimen given by DOT, there is high likelihood that the organisms were resistant from the outset.

 Drug resistance — Antituberculous regimens need to be modified in areas with a known high prevalence of drug-resistant TB and in treatment of patients with known drug-resistant disease.
 These issues are discussed in detail separately.
-(See "Epidemiology and molecular mechanisms of drug-resistant tuberculosis" and "Treatment and prevention of drug-resistant tuberculosis" and "Diagnosis and treatment of extensively drug-resistant tuberculosis".)
+(See "Epidemiology and molecular mechanisms of drug-resistant tuberculosis" and "Treatment of drug-resistant pulmonary tuberculosis in adults".)

 Renal insufficiency — Antituberculous therapy for patients with renal insufficiency requires careful attention to drug dosing (table 6).
 To optimize peak serum concentrations, lengthening the dosing interval is preferable over reducing the dose .
 For patients on hemodialysis, administration of antituberculosis drugs with primary renal metabolism (ethambutol, pyrazinamide, aminoglycosides) immediately after hemodialysis facilitates directly observed therapy and minimizes premature removal of the drugs .